Summer Camp Programs

 - Payment: Payment is required within ten days of program confirmation in order to reserve the program.
 Please provide check or money order made out to “Hudson River Park Trust.”
 Credit card payments not accepted

-- Fee Waiver: Partial or full fee waivers may be available, please call the Environment & Education Department at 212-627-2020 for details
+- Fee Waiver: Partial or full fee waivers may be available, please call the Estuary Lab at 212-627-2020 for details

 Please make sure you are on our mailing list to receive regular updates about the Park’s education and enrichment programming.
 Sign Up Here